anantakrroy/30DaysOfUdacity/index.md

       - *localhost* --> the url/host address.Can be localhost or an AWS server address etc.
       - *port* --> connection port used on host, here 5432
       - *name of db* --> name of the DB, here 'persons'

+   - Flask-SQLAlchemy provides 1 to 1 mapping to SQLAlchemy data types .
+Some common data types are -->
+      - integer
+      - string(size) -- in postgresql not specifying the size results in a varchar type of data of variable length
+      - DateTime -- expressed as a python datetime object
+      - float
+      - boolean

+   - *Column constraints* Setting column constraints helps to ensure **data integrity** allowing for DB accuracy and DB consistency.
+It does not allow data to be inserted ina db if the constraints are not met.
+Constraints are set in `db.Column()`.eg. `db.checkConstraint('price>0')` ensures no entry with a negative price makes it to a db table.